-Greetings from Evanston.
+Greetings from Bellevue.

-My detailed resume/CV is here (last updated on Feb 2024).
+My detailed resume/CV is here (last updated on 2026).

 ๐Ÿ”ฅ News